 Whether pale ale or GHB: The Detmolder Liebharts private brewery creatively reinterprets brewing tradition.
-The range of organic beers is extraordinary and broad.
-From classic pils to lager to spelled beer, everything is included.
-In 100% organic quality and with a lot of love for the art of brewing, raw materials and nature.
+The range of organic beers is exceptional and broad.
+From classic pilsner to lager to spelled beer, everything is available.
+In 100 percent organic quality and with a lot of love for the art of brewing, the raw materials and nature.

 Source & Copyright by Liebhart's private brewery

 Organic beer is more environmentally friendly than conventional beer